ThreeTen/threetenbp/README.md

 Issues should be reported here at GitHub.
-Pull requests and issues will only be considered so far as matching the behaviour of the real JDK 8.
+Pull requests and issues will only be considered so far as matching the behaviour of the real Java SE 8.
 Additional requested features will be rejected.

 #### Building
 This project builds using maven.